waveform80/picamera/docs/fov.rst

 4 4 4 4 4 4 4 4
 = = = = = = = = === = = = = = = = =

-It should also be clear from the sketch above that we can control the exposure time of an image by varying the delay between resetting a line and reading it (reset and read don't really happen simultaneously but that doesn't matter much for this sketch).
+From the example above it should be clear that we can control the exposure time of an image by varying the delay between resetting a line and reading it (reset and read don't really happen simultaneously but that doesn't matter much for this sketch).
 However, there are naturally limits to this.
 Reading out a